atdiausx2/albudurarrtu/report_AzadhdhinNedalYunisAlFraijat.md

 However, while all top models in @tbl-leaderboard demonstrate significant improvement over a dummy classifier and other simplistic models such as Logistic Regression, the scores still a lot to be desired, which indicates that reduction of dimensionality, which is inevitable under given class imbalance, has come at a price of variance loss, or, alternatively, all the covariates do not explain sufficiently well the outcome of studies: in academic success, as in life, a lot depends on the proper characteristics of a person which are difficult to elicit and much is undetermined.
 Partially, such a moderate result can be exaplained by the multiclass nature of the test: the ROCAUC plot on [@fig-rocauc] shows, AUC is worse on class 1, i. e.
 "Enrolled".
-These enrolled people have include both pending dropouters and diligent scholars, and the core feature of the model is that it can tell two other classes apart better, with ROCAUC 0.91.
+These enrolled people have include both pending dropouters and diligent scholars, and the core feature of the model is that it can tell two other classes apart better, with ROCAUC 0.9.
 Thus, this model can generally be used as an indicator of a soon dropout of a student which the universities can be wary of, undertaking the corrective action or allocating the stipends.

-# **Results**
+# Results

 With this analysis, we have some valuable insights about some crucial factors like academic support, socioeconomic factors, age, previous qualifications, and others that play a significant role in student retention.
 We have built a model on all available data to predict the dropout rate of students, that is quite lightweight, production-ready and thus can easily be incorporated into some advisory system.